pietrobondioli/algorithms/README.md

         _items = new T[0];
     }

-    public void Add(T item)
+    // Adds an item to the end of the list public void Add(T item)
     {
-        if (Count == _items.Length)
+        // If the array is full, create a new array with double the capacity if (Count == _items.Length)
         {
             var newItems = new T[(Count == 0) ?
 4 : Count * 2];